danig89/stock-analysis/README.md

 ### Advantages and Disadvantages of Recfactoring Code

 Refactoring code is a valuable tool in programming, used to string together a sequence of steps within a script to improve the efficiency of executing the code.
 An advantage of refactoring is that it makes code more readable.
 If a programmer followed my refactored work, it would be structured in a way that is easier to understand.
 The original code could work well, but its structure could be difficult for others to understand.
-Refactoring code could help make a project for another programmer easier in the future by better communicating its purpose (Fowler, 2018).
+Refactoring code could help make a project for another programmer easier in the future by better communicating its purpose (Fowler & Beck, 2019).
 <br>
 <br>
 Another advantage of refactoring is that it helps developers find bugs by forcing them to take a closer look at their code as they work through it.
 Refactoring also speeds up the time it takes for a program to execute a script.
 <br>
 <br>
 Although refactoring can help subsequent programmers speed up their work, refactoring may not be time-efficient for the original author of the code.
 It requires a great deal of effort from the author but results in less effort from those who follow.
 Another disadvantage is altering another person’s code could cause issues with code ownership.
-If code is owned by a different team, one may not have access to their repository; or altering that code could result in breaking clients (Fowler, 2018).
+If code is owned by a different team, one may not have access to their repository; or altering that code could result in breaking clients (Fowler & Beck, 2019).
 <br>
 <br>
 Refactoring can also lead to errors in the code.
 The point of refactoring is to make code more efficient while getting the same result.
 A break in the code could alter the end result, leading to more troubleshooting for the author.